KeithKorter/JobPlacementDashboard/README.md

 * [Astronomical Objects Base](#astronomical-objects-base)

 ### Astronomical Objects App
-This story was to develop a new function as a part of the wikis app that utilized beautifulsoup by obtaining information from the ‘Astronomical Objects’ section of a Wikipedia page, then [displayed](#astronomical-base) that information with clickable links of the front end of the project.
+This story was to develop a new function as a part of the wikis app that utilized Beautifulsoup by obtaining information from the ‘Astronomical Objects’ section of a Wikipedia page, then [displayed](#astronomical-base) that information with clickable links of the front end of the project.

     #Astronomical Objects Function
     def objects(request):